 - The quality of the care that is provided; and

 - There are challenges ahead in terms of funding care and the HSC aims to further develop its decision making with respect to the patient and public engagement on these issues but this will take time.
 The first step is to make more transparent the decisions that are being taken.

 - G1033: Priority setting in Health and Social Care is the policy which underpins all the decisions of the HSC which commit funding.
 This includes decisions relating to individual funding requests.

 - The second part deals with the operational aspects of decision making.
-This is in development and so currently only G1033A is available.
-The full policy will be completed by the end of 2017.

 - HSC is a constantly evolving environment which means these policies are continually reviewed and challenged to ensure they are up to date.